The Latest HOPE Fellows News @MiamiLaw:

-Since 2000, the Program has evolved from two local placements to twenty plus placements in 2012 in locations such as Washington, D.C., New York City and Los Angeles, as well as international placements in countries such as Tanzania, Lebanon, England, and China.
+Since 2000, the Program has evolved from two local placements to twenty plus placements in locations such as Washington, D.C., New York City and Los Angeles, as well as international placements in countries such as Tanzania, Lebanon, England, and China.

 Read about past HOPE Fellows experiences: